raspiblitz/raspiblitz-docs/docs/setup/software-setup/3_finalize.md

 #### 1. SYNC - Self validate all Blocks

-For the new RaspberryPi 4 (with SSD & min 2GB RAM) this is the best way to go.
+For the new Raspberry Pi 4 (with SSD & min 2GB RAM) this is the best way to go.
 It will take around 3-6 days to sync & validate directly with the bitcoin network.
 With this option, you have done it the original `don't trust, verify` way.

 :::info
-For the old RaspberryPi 3 this is not recommended.
+For the old Raspberry Pi 3 this is not recommended.
-A RaspberryPi 3 has a very low power CPU and syncing+validating the blockchain directly with the peer2peer network can take multiple weeks - that's why for a RP3 you should choose the COPY option .\_
+A Raspberry Pi 3 has a very low power CPU and syncing+validating the blockchain directly with the peer2peer network can take multiple weeks - that's why for a RP3 you should choose the COPY option .\_
 :::

 #### 2. COPY - Copy from Laptop or another RaspiBlitz over Local Network